sheldon-white/RepData_PeerAssessment2/RepData_PeerAssessment2.md

                cropDamage = sum(cropDmgDollars),
                propDamage = sum(propDmgDollars))
 ```
-We calculate the relative contributions of each event type to it's category.
-We will discard all event types with little impact.
+We calculate the relative contributions of each event type to it's category (needed a little later).

 ```r
 totals$propDamagePct = 100 * totals$propDamage / sum(totals$propDamage)